Shanghai is one of the most prosperous cities in the world. Anything you can imagine is available for purchase here.

 Books and Videos

-Lao Fengxiang Silverware Shop has a history more than 150 years, and was established in 1848.
-It is the century brand in the Chinese gold ware and silverware field and has currently developed into a large enterprise with many branches and a research institute.
-Furthermore, its jewelries have won more than 120 prizes in many design competitions during the last three years.
-For the new century, Lao Fengxiang Silverware Shop proceeds development ranging from techniques to design to welcoming a brighter future.
+Lao Fengxiang Silverware Shop was established in 1848.
+It is the name brand in the Chinese golden ware and silverware field, and its has won more than 120 prizes in many design competitions during the last years.

 Our tours are private.
 You are the key to controlling the pace of the tour; if you would like to spend more or less time in some markets, just let your guide know.
 The evening is your free time, and you can do some shopping on your own.
 Your guide will be glad to give you some recommendations and assistance if you need help.